LeeDumond/OpexSDK/README.md

 # OpexSDK
-A simple .NET Standard 2.0 library that facilitates the reading of data contained in batch information files (\*.oxi) created by OPEX scanning devices, along with optional validation against an XSD schema definition file supplied by the user.
+A simple .NET Standard 2.0 library that facilitates the reading of data contained in batch information files conforming to the OPEX XML Interface format (\*.oxi) created by OPEX scanning devices, along with optional validation against an XSD schema definition file supplied by the user at runtime.

 **DISCLAIMER: This software is not authored, supported, maintained, or endorsed by OPEX Corporation or any of its employees.
 OPEX Corporation assumes no liability from the use of this software.**